 Sleep paralysis can be a terrifying experience, waking up in the middle of the night in your dark bedroom unable to move as ominous figures approach your frozen body.
 Some have reported being choked and even restrained in their sleep.
 Sleep paralysis makes you feel wide awake but your body is fast asleep.
 It can leave you traumatized and the interruption to your sleep cycle can severely impact your physical energy and mental wellbeing.
 Let’s talk about why 8% of the general population will experience at least one episode of sleep paralysis, and how you can prevent it.

 The boundary between alertness and depts of sleep is a thin veil and the frightening disruption of sleep paralysis happens to many people

 - What Are the Different Types of Sleep Paralysis?

 - What Does Sleep Paralysis Feel Like?

-- How do you Know That You’re Experiencing Sleep paralysis
+- How Do You Know You’re Experiencing Sleep Paralysis?

 - Symptoms of Sleep Paralysis

 - Tips on How to Prevent Sleep Paralysis